ms-henglu/bicep-types-az/generated/containerservice/microsoft.containerservice/2023-02-01/types.md

 ### Properties
 * **upgradeChannel**: 'node-image' | 'none' | 'patch' | 'rapid' | 'stable' | string: For more information see [setting the AKS cluster auto-upgrade channel](https://docs.microsoft.com/azure/aks/upgrade-cluster#set-auto-upgrade-channel).

+## ManagedClusterAzureMonitorProfile
+### Properties
+* **metrics**: [ManagedClusterAzureMonitorProfileMetrics](#managedclusterazuremonitorprofilemetrics): Metrics profile for the Azure Monitor managed service for Prometheus addon.
+Collect out-of-the-box Kubernetes infrastructure metrics to send to an Azure Monitor Workspace and configure additional scraping for custom targets.
+See aka.ms/AzureManagedPrometheus for an overview.

+## ManagedClusterAzureMonitorProfileKubeStateMetrics
+### Properties
+* **metricAnnotationsAllowList**: string: Comma-separated list of Kubernetes annotation keys that will be used in the resource's labels metric (Example: 'namespaces=[kubernetes.io/team,...],pods=[kubernetes.io/team],...').
+By default the metric contains only resource name and namespace labels.
+* **metricLabelsAllowlist**: string: Comma-separated list of additional Kubernetes label keys that will be used in the resource's labels metric (Example: 'namespaces=[k8s-label-1,k8s-label-n,...],pods=[app],...').
+By default the metric contains only resource name and namespace labels.

+## ManagedClusterAzureMonitorProfileMetrics
+### Properties
+* **enabled**: bool (Required): Whether to enable or disable the Azure Managed Prometheus addon for Prometheus monitoring.
+See aka.ms/AzureManagedPrometheus-aks-enable for details on enabling and disabling.
+* **kubeStateMetrics**: [ManagedClusterAzureMonitorProfileKubeStateMetrics](#managedclusterazuremonitorprofilekubestatemetrics): Kube State Metrics profile for the Azure Managed Prometheus addon.
+These optional settings are for the kube-state-metrics pod that is deployed with the addon.
+See aka.ms/AzureManagedPrometheus-optional-parameters for details.

 ## ManagedClusterHttpProxyConfig
 ### Properties
 * **httpProxy**: string: The HTTP proxy server endpoint to use.